 In Glens Falls City Schools, we value the health, safety, and well-being of every student and staff member.

-In the wake of recent school shootings, Glens Falls administrators have redoubled efforts to strengthen the security of district buildings — and those efforts continue today.
-Some of the recent safety enhancements include:
+As violence troubles schools across the nation, Glens Falls administrators have redoubled efforts to strengthen the security of district buildings — and those efforts continue today.
+Some recent safety enhancements around the district include:

 Our efforts persist as we work together to provide a safe, positive and stimulating environment for our students, through the use of emergency drills, staff trainings, and continued review of protocols for building security.